-However, a study by Project: Time Off revealed that over half of Americans surveyed did not use all of their vacation time in 2015.
+However, a study by Project: Time Off revealed that over half of Americans surveyed did not use all of their vacation time last year.
 This indicates that employees leaving unused vacation time on the table could use more encouragement or incentive to take time off.

-Only 14% of companies offer seasonal scheduling, according to a study by SHRM.
-But when done right, reducing business hours during the summer months can boost morale and incentivize employees to accomplish more during the workweek.
+With work-life balance top of mind for many employees, summer scheduling is becoming an increasingly popular benefit.
+But, how does work get done when employees go home early?
+When done right, reducing business hours during the summer months can boost workplace engagement and incentivize employees to accomplish more during the workweek.

 If you’re considering introducing new summer work hours, these tips will help you implement a policy that benefits the entire company:

-A reduced summer schedule can take many forms (especially in NYC).
-Between Memorial Day and Labor Day, many companies give employees Friday afternoon off, starting at 1pm.
+A reduced summer schedule can take many forms.
+Between Memorial Day and Labor Day, many companies give employees Friday afternoon off, starting at 1 p.m.
 Others give employees Fridays off entirely, but only every other week.
 If your office needs full-time coverage, you could consider offering reduced flex-hours, allowing employees to take one half day weekly, on any day of the week.
 Then teams can coordinate with managers to make sure there is always someone around.
-The specific needs of your company will determine the the best policy to implement.
+The specific needs of your company will determine the the best summer work hour policy to implement.

 2. Work Closely with Leadership